kdgdkd/ramiho/README.md

 Next time you enter ramiho, you'll just need to go to the Favorite Connexions submenu, and enter **3** to [load connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnxload.png "Load Connexions" ) file svdcnx3.

 ### with command line
-You can access the main features through the command line interface.
+You can access the main features through the command line interface, by adding arguments after the ramiho command.
 To show all available commands type
 ```bash
 ramiho h
 ```
 and ramiho will print [this](https://edpanfleto.com/kdgdkd/git/ramiho_cli_en.png).
+Some arguments will open one of ramiho's functionalities; if you execute **ramiho 7** to create a new connexion, ramiho will ask for the ports just like with the terminal interface.
+You can achieve the same result with **ramiho +24**, which will connect directly port number 2 to port number 4.
+In a similar way, **ramiho -24** would close the previous connexion.
+You can also load directly from the cli your Favorite Connexions.
+Enter **ramiho \*n**, with n being a number from 1 to 9, to load saved presets directly as defined in fSET_ACT.

 ### offline and headless
 For some strange reason, ramiho was originally conceived to work from an offline Raspberry Pi, operated with an external numeric pad, providing audio feedback through a small speaker connected to the device's mini-jack.